 Are you thinking about a Move to Bristol?
 Bristol is one of the most popular cities in the UK for people to move to, with a rich, vibrant history, beautiful architecture and diverse artistic and cultural choices, many of which are driven by the city's student population.
-The city was also named 2015's European Green Capital, so if you plan on moving house in Bristol, there is plenty of countryside to enjoy when you need to escape the chaos of city life.
+The city was also named 2015's European Green Capital, so if you're one of many of the Bristol house movers, there is plenty of countryside to enjoy when you need to escape the chaos of city life.

 But that's not all; take a look at the best reasons to move to Bristol as soon as you can.

 If you're thinking of living in Bristol, one of your concerns is going to be the cost of living.
 Luckily, it is much cheaper than London, but slightly more expensive than Cardiff or Manchester.